artsy/artsy.github.io/_posts/2019-04-10-on-an-rfcs-process.markdown

 - [New dependencies to Emission/Reaction go through the RFC process][deps]
 - [Creating a public facing status page][status]
 - [Updates to On-Call Process: Jira Ops + Status Page][on-call]
-- [Rename the Artsy Omakase to [Something]][][oma]
+- [Rename the Artsy Omakase to [Something]][oma]

+We sometimes have RFCs which we don't want to discuss in public, for those we use our private version of README called potential.
+That said, our notification system works on any repo, so if it makes sense to have an RFC on a repo specifically, that's no problem too.

-You can see all of our [current open RFCs on the Artsy org here][open-issues], and I've opened comments for folks to talk about whether they've enacted something similar - would love to see how this can be improved.
+You can see all of our [current open RFCs on the Artsy org here][open-issues], and I've opened comments for folks to talk below about whether they've enacted something similar - would love to see how this can be improved.

 [took]: https://github.com/artsy/README/blob/master/culture/engineering-principles.md#own-your-dependencies
 [peril]: https://github.com/danger/peril